 ident | [ ident ] AUTHORIZATION ident

 The AUTHORIZATION option allows specifying the name of the user or the role that will own the schema.
 If omitted, the user who has executed the query will be the owner.
 The owner of the schema is allowed to create, alter and drop tables.
+With the AUTHORIZATION option, an explicit name for the schema is optional.
+If omitted, the schema automatically gets the name of the authorised user/role as its name.

 grant | revoke | create_statement | drop_statement | alter_statement